JingtaoWang1996/JingtaoWang1996.github.io/_posts/2025-05-28-LEO-network.md

 ### Starlink routes traffic from UT2GS in two step

-* Step1: **A global network controller** allocates a satellite to each user terminal based on a variety of factors： Load（载荷）、Geospatial conditions（地理空间条件）、Satellite charge（卫星电荷） etc.,
+* Step1: **A global network cntroller** allocates a satellite to each user terminal based on a variety of factors： Load（载荷）、Geospatial conditions（地理空间条件）、Satellite charge（卫星电荷） etc.,
   * **These allocations are made every 15s，globally**
 * Step2：A local on-satellite controller schedules flows from the UT assigned to it.
   * The hierarchical traffic engineering mechanisms，commonly deployed in terrestrial WAN.